nrdvana/perl-XS-Tricks/doc/premium-integrations-1-magic-objects.md

 The code above is all assuming that the C library is providing objects whose lifespan *you* are in control of.
-Many times, the objects from a C library will have some other lifespan that the user can't directly control with the perl objects.
+Many times, the objects from a C library will have some other lifespan that the user can't directly control with the Perl objects.
 I'll cover some techniques for dealing with that in the next article.